NehaJainG/Coin-Sage/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the <a href="https://github.com/NehaJainG/Coin-Sage/blob/1b7ab1230c30992b8b72e48433e875ef0218e114/lincence.txt">LICENSE</a> file for details.